Ak-wa/XSSRecon/README.md

 * Its too fast!
 I think its not working correctly!
 Because of that there is the --delay argument :)

+* My terminal doesnt seem to work correctly with this tool, instead of showing "live" results it spams my terminal!
+I am working on this, the tool works perfectly on Kali 2019.3, but on 2019.4 ive noticed it spams the terminal (though it does still run like a charm when you use xterm terminal)

 * The crawler scans each href on the website, without checking for duplicates!
 Im working on that, the crawler is experimental yet